ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 predetermined by the researcher.
 The selection should be stratified by state, but no other variables.
 This will be a random sample.

-**Step 2:** Households will be chosen to be non-responsonders and removed from the sample.
+**Step 2:** Households will be chosen to be non-responders and removed from the sample.
 This step will vary significantly based on the mode of the survey.
 There are three possible modes: mail/online (assumed to be the same for this model), telephone, and personal visits.